stefan-krajnik/noauthjs/README.md

 **Returns a promise which resolves with an already existing instance of `AuthUser` with updated data** class or **null** if you tried to change an unexisting user

 ### \*_m_\* updateSocialFacebook(facebook_access_token)
-**Returns a promise which resolves with an already existing instance of `AuthUser` with updated data** class or **null** if you tried to change an unexisting user, promise can be rejected if provided `facebook_access_token` is incorrect or the facebook user is already registered with another account
+**Returns a promise which resolves with an already existing instance of `AuthUser` with updated data** class or **null** if you tried to change an unexisting user, promise can be rejected if provided `facebook_access_token` is incorrect (statusCode: 400) or the facebook user is already registered with another account (statusCode: 409)

 ### \*_m_\* updateSocialGoogle(google_id_token)
-**Returns a promise which resolves with an already existing instance of `AuthUser` with updated data** class or **null** if you tried to change an unexisting user, promise can be rejected if provided `google_id_token` is incorrect or the google user is already registered with another account
+**Returns a promise which resolves with an already existing instance of `AuthUser` with updated data** class or **null** if you tried to change an unexisting user, promise can be rejected if provided `google_id_token` is incorrect (statusCode: 400) or the google user is already registered with another account (statusCode: 409)